 - Tips for ensuring the Implementation Structure of the proposal is both feasible and competitive

-- the steps to building the right consortium for your Horizon Europe project
+- Steps to building the right consortium for your Horizon Europe project

 - ensuring your proposal ‘feeds the reviewer’ during the review process